taehyungkim1227/Using-Regression-Methods-to-Predict-and-Estimate-the-Number-of-Goals-Conceded/README.md

-# Using Regression Methods to Predict and Estimate the Number of Goals Scored
+# Using Regression Methods to Predict and Estimate the Number of Goals Conceded

 ## Part 1.
 Project Background